apideck-libraries/portman/examples/testsuite-content-checks/readme.md

 }
 ```

-## Postman test suite - "contentChecks" properties
+## Postman test suite - "contentTests" properties

 Version 1.0

 Next to the generated tests, it is possible to define "content" checks where a property and the value of the response body should exist and match a specific value or variable.

-The contentChecks are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
+The contentTests are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
 Anything added in `checkResponseBody` array, will be added as content check to the Postman tests.

 ##### Target options: